Relational Scene Graphs for Object Grounding of Natural Language Commands: Grounding Natural Language Commands with 3dsg

 \subsubsection{Object Grounding with \acsp{llm}}

-Direct interaction between the \ac{llm} and the serialized \ac{3dsg} is necessary to ground natural language commands to the objects in the environment.
-To address this, a pipeline was developed that enables the \ac{llm} to query the serialized \ac{3dsg} directly, facilitating the grounding of objects in the scene based on natural language commands.
+To evaluate grounding performance, we enable direct querying of the serialized \ac{3dsg} by an \ac{llm}.
+To address this, a pipeline is implemented that enables the \ac{llm} to query the serialized \ac{3dsg} directly, facilitating the grounding of objects in the scene based on natural language commands.
 An overview of the pipeline structure is shown in \autoref{fig:pipeline_llm}.

 The objective of the pipeline is to query for a particular object in a \ac{3dsg} based on a natural language referential statement.
 It takes two inputs: the processed \ac{3dsg} and the natural language command.
-The two inputs are sent via a prompt\footnote{All prompts used are available at \url{https://anonymous.4open.science/r/scenegraph_paper_utils-3A35}}, which comprises two parts: a system message that defines the behavior of the \ac{llm} on a higher level and a user message that contains both the serialized \ac{3dsg} and the natural language command.
+The two inputs are sent via a prompt\footnote{All prompts used are available at \url{https://github.com/aalto-intelligent-robotics/object_grounding_scene_graph}}, which comprises two parts: a system message that defines the behavior of the \ac{llm} on a higher level and a user message that contains both the serialized \ac{3dsg} and the natural language command.
 The expected \ac{llm} output is the ID of the referenced object that best responds to the query.
 To avoid biased outputs, prompts are sent without a chat memory.
 Thus, both the system and the user message are included with every request.